Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Digital illustration of implant dentures in Gainesville

 Implant dentures cost more than traditional dentures do, but there are good reasons for this.
-Instead of being supported by the shape and suction of the gums, they are held into place by a series of dental implants that are placed into the jawbone via a surgical procedure.
-This allows for additional benefits like being more lifelike, having additional stability, lasting for several decades, and preventing jawbone deterioration.
+Instead of being supported by the shape and suction of the gums, they are held in place by a series of dental implants that are placed into the jawbone via a surgical procedure.
+This results in noteworthy benefits like being more lifelike, having additional stability, lasting for several decades, and preventing jawbone deterioration.

 Does Dental Insurance Cover Dentures?